WordPress/gutenberg/lib/README.md

 ```

 Plugin code that is stable and expected to be merged "as-is" into Core in the near future can use the `wp_` prefix for functions or a `WP_` prefix for classes.

-Files can be placed within the `lib/compat/wordpress-X.Y` directory, where `X.Y` is the target version of WordPress.

 The caveat is that no functions or classes with the same names already exist in Core.
 A quick codebase search will also help you know if your new names are unique.